sdroege/gstreamer-rs/docs/gstreamer-gl/docs.md

 return for the minor version
 <!-- trait GLContextExt::fn get_gl_version -->
 Returns the OpenGL version implemented by `self`.
-See `GLContextExt::get_gl_api` for retreiving the OpenGL api implemented by `self`.
+See `GLContextExt::get_gl_api` for retrieving the OpenGL api implemented by `self`.
 ## `maj`
 resulting major version